magnesj/ResInsight/docs/RegressionTestSystem.md

 Specify location of compare tool in **Folder containing compare**.
 The current working directory of ResInsight is temporarily changed to this path during execution.

+To execute a subset of tests, specify folder names separated by ";" in the *Test Filter*.
+If the test filter is empty, all tests are executed.

 ## Creating regression tests

 An example of the folder structure is shown below: